MSR Lightning Trail

-According to MSR these weigh in at 3lb 6oz, 1lb 3oz lighter than my MSR Lightning Ascent 30s and a full 2 pounds lighter than the 5lb 7oz GV Mountain Extreme 830s I've been using for most of the season, and you definitely can feel the difference.
+According to MSR these weigh in at 3lb 6oz, 1lb 3oz lighter than my MSR Lightning Ascent 30s and over 2 pounds lighter than the 5lb 7oz GV Mountain Extreme 830s I've been using for most of the season, and you definitely can feel the difference.
 The shorter length makes maneuvering much easier on tight, narrow trails and when picking your way between off-trail trees.
 Lightning Tails can easily be attached for more flotation in softer snow or when carrying a load.

 The typical MSR traction means you can pay more attention to the winter landscape around you instead of where you place your feet on every step.
 Freeze-proof bindings with two straps over the toes and instep and one heel strap secure your feet so they can take advantage of all that traction.

 I picked these up a couple years ago for my almost daily hikes on established trails in town.
 They're also perfect for late-season consolidated or wet snow that doesn't compress very much.
 With my pack I'm about 75 lbs heavier than the 220 lbs recommended max for these 'shoes, but going off trail is easy since I only sink maybe 3-4 inches.
 Combined with my close-fitting Asolo Fugitive GTX I can really race around the trail network and get a better workout.
 It's like wearing running shoes vs hiking boots, and I can go every afternoon instead of every other and not be footsore when it's time for the weekend trek with my snowshoeing partner.